COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials: Numerical Experiments

 First, we generate 20 independent super-population full datasets, each containing $5 \times 10^7$ independent units, with both potential outcomes $(Y(0), Y(1))$ available for each unit.
 We then compute the mean of $Y(1) - Y(0)$ across these 20 large datasets to obtain the true ATE.
 Given the large sample size and 20 replications, the associated uncertainty is negligible.

-Second, we generate $M = 500$ independent random sample datasets of size $N$, with $N$ varying between 100 and 500 to represent different sample size scenarios.
-In each Monte Carlo replication, the dataset consists of $N_1$ treated units and $N_0$ control units, with an expected 1:1 ratio such that $N_0 + N_1 = N$.
+Second, we generate $M = 500$ independent random sample datasets of size $N$, with $N$ varying {in \{40, 100, 200, 500\}} to represent different sample size scenarios. {The choice of 200 is is intended to mimic the sample size in the case study of Section \ref{sec:data}, where $N = 169$. } In each Monte Carlo replication, the dataset consists of $N_1$ treated units and $N_0$ control units, with an expected 1:1 ratio such that $N_0 + N_1 = N$.